Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 Ⓒ 松本市

 Tip: The best time to visit Ushidome Pond is early morning or late afternoon.
-During the day, Mt.
-Norikura is covered by clouds most of the time.
+During the day, Mt Norikura is usually covered by clouds.

 Why Was the Pond Named Ushidome?